Go to main content

 page divider

-My name is Nero.
+My name is Zoe.
 I work for the Newport Police Department as a member of the canine team.
-I am a four-year-old German Shepherd/Belgian Malinois mix from the country of Hungary, which is in Europe, about halfway around the world from Newport.
-Next to me is my handler, Officer Hayden Randall.
+I am a Belgian Malinois trained to detect the odor of certain illegal drugs such as methamphetamine, heroin and cocaine.
+I was trained at the State of Jefferson Working Dogs in Gold Hill, Oregon.
+Next to me is my handler, Sergeant Aaron Bales.
+K9 Zoe with Sergeant Aaron Bales

 Since I am a working dog and trained to do special jobs with police officers, you should ALWAYS ask permission from my handler first before petting me.
 It's a good idea to ask the owner before petting any other dog, too.
 All dogs can get scared and might bite if they don't know you.